Best Graphics Setting For Valorant

 The Best Setting

 The developers did not provide presets for easy visual configurations.
 We made our own presets including the best setting based on our recommendations earlier.

 Our custom setting looks very similar to Medium+On preset with minor differences in lighting.
 The High preset adds objects and details to the environment.
 Setting everything to low or off, Valorant looks like a 12-year old game like the first Borderlands.

 On our System A tests at 1280x720 resolution, our Custom setting managed to give us 32 average fps with 26 1% low fps which is better than the Medium+Off preset with 28 average fps and only 19 1% low fps.
 Both the Medium+On and High presets are under 20 on average and 1% low fps, which is considered unplayable for this fast-paced type of game.
 With everything turned off and set to low, Low preset almost reached 60 fps on average with over 37 1% low fps.
 Depending on your system, the Low and Custom setting gives you the playable framerates.

 At 1920x1080 resolution, our System B were playable on all presets.
 Low and Medium+Off preset cracked 70 average fps with over 40 1% low fps.
 Medium+On preset is just over 50 average fps with 39 1% low fps while High preset is under 50 average fps with 27 1% low fps, which is still playable.
 Our Custom preset almost hit 70 fps with 68 average fps and 42 1% low fps.

 Summary and Recommendations

-Despite being built on Unreal Engine 4, the developers made a way to make this game playable on budget and even on 9 year old systems.
-The only issues we have are that some settings doesn’t provide the quality it supposed to produce like the texture quality, distortion, and cast shadows.
+Despite being built on Unreal Engine 4, the developers made a way to make this game playable on budget and even on 9-year-old systems.
+The only issues we have are that some settings don’t provide the quality they are supposed to produce like the texture quality, distortion, and cast shadows.
 But Valorant is still a fairly new game so we are hopeful that the game will improve even more not only in graphics but as a game in general.